toncas/react-youtube-player/README.md

 # react-youtube-player
-react based client side app that will display youtube videos.
-I make use of Youtube's API
+A React based client-side app that will display youtube videos.
+I make use of Youtube's API.

+## Setup
+TODO: Write a setup stub